omik582004/OmidKarimi/README.md

-This is a Jupyter File for Lession 1 of Big Data Analysis
+This is a Jupyter File for Lesson 1 of Big Data Analysis